Best European defense stocks to invest in 2026

 • Sales growth (quarter-over-quarter): 7.2%

-• Spanish Defense Leadership: Indra ranks among Europe`s top defense contractors specializing in radar systems, electronic warfare, and military simulation technologies, benefiting from NATO modernization programs.
+• Spanish Defense Leadership: Indra ranks among Europe`s top defense contractors specializing in radar systems, electronic warfare, and military simulation technologies, benefiting from NATO modernization programs and expanding European defense budget.

-• Air Traffic Dominance: Controls approximately one-third of global air traffic through advanced management systems, creating substantial competitive barriers to entry and generating recurring revenue streams.
+• Air Traffic Dominance: Controls a significant share of global air traffic through advanced management systems, creating substantial competitive barriers to entry and generating consistent recurring revenue streams from long-term government contracts.

 • Military Technology Excellence: Develops cutting-edge combat systems, naval defense platforms, and cybersecurity solutions that command premium pricing and secure long-term contracts with defense ministries and allied military forces.